AKwasTaken/ChronoFlip/README.md

 - Edge

 ## Things to Fix
-- Timer doesnt seem to run back to zero, and gets stuck at 1 second.
-- No notification sound playing after the timer runs down.
+- Timer when hitting zero is a bit laggy, when overlay is shown.
+Mainly due to the blur effect.
+Should optimise js.